gelos/resteasy-demo/README.md

-A RESTEasy demo, serving up XML in Tomcat
+# resteasy-demo
+A demo project that uses RESTEasy libraries for a Java microservice